 Don’t Trash it, Recycle it

-As part of the annual move out, lots of waste is generated by students who do not wish to lug items home after a long year of on campus living.
-To combat this waste from going into the landfill, students, starting in spring 2008, initiated efforts to create a collection drive.
-In 2008, this student run effort came to be known as Don’t Trash it, Recycle It.
-It was part of LDP, Leadership Development Program, with some involvement from Sustainable Rider volunteers.
-All items were donated to Homefront in Trenton, NJ, where they are put into a free-cycle store for unfortunate families in the area.
-In 2009 and 2010, the effort to combat student waste was continued by the ESSC and the Eco-Reps on campus, with a lot of cooperative effort from LDP, when the Second Annual Don’t Trash it, Recycle it was held.
-The Eco-Reps are planning on holding this program again for the end of the 2011 school year in an effort to streamline the move-out process while helping both the environment and the surrounding communities.
+As part of the annual move out, a great amount of waste is generated by students who do not wish to lug items home after a long year of on campus living.
+To combat this waste from ending up in the landfill, Rider students initiated efforts to create a collection drive in Spring 2008.
+This student run effort came to be known as Don’t Trash it, Recycle It.
+All items were donated to HomeFront in Trenton, NJ, where they are put into a free-cycle store for unfortunate families in the area.
+The Eco Reps continued to hold the program each year until 2013 when the event took on a new format by partnering with Community Recycling.
+This local company now places boxes in each residence hall for a two-week collection period prior to the end of the year move-out.
+At the end of this period, Community Recycling collects the items to be properly recycled.